bruceravel/demeter/documentation/Athena/analysis/peak.rst

 together.
 I typically leave the centroid values fixed, adjusting them by hand and rerunning the fits if necessary.

-The :quoted:`Reset` button (which becomes enabled only after a fit is performed) is used to restore parameters for each lineshape to their default values.
+The :kbd:`Reset,light` button (which becomes enabled only after a fit is performed) is used to restore parameters for each lineshape to their default values.
 This is handy if a fit results in strange values due to some numerical instability of the fitting model, which might happen, for example, if centroids are floated.

 If you wish to try a different lineshape at the same energy position, you can click on the :quoted:`change function` hot text to post a menu of other